 - Humans quality-check AI output - recruiters review AI-generated shortlists, provide feedback that improves future recommendations, and handle all candidate conversations beyond initial outreach

-This model is why LinkedIn's 2025 report found that 93% of TA professionals plan to increase their AI usage in 2026.
-They're not replacing their sourcers.
-They're giving them tools that handle the repetitive work so humans can focus on evaluation, relationship building, and closing.
+This model is why LinkedIn’s 2025 report found that 93% of TA professionals plan to increase their AI usage in 2026.
+No one is replacing sourcers with AI.
+These teams are giving recruiters tools that handle repetitive work, freeing humans to focus on evaluation, relationship building, and closing.

 Top AI Tools of 2025 for Recruiters